DAHammond/FPL-Weekly-Tracker/README.md

 # FPL-Weekly-Tracker
 This project aims to create a robust and transferable web-scraping and graph creation combination to be able to show the relative progress of each individual's Fantasy Premier League (FPL) Team throughout the season.
-This repository contains the output from one specific league with outputs showing the same league
+This repository contains the output from one specific league with outputs showing the same league *Please note, these graphs do not auto-update.
+To get new graphs with new game weeks, the web-scraping script and graph creation script need to be re-run*

 ## Files in this repository
 * README